Positivity criteria for log canonical divisors and hyperbolicity

 Recall that a divisor $F$ on a smooth projective variety $X$ is called {\it numerically effective} (nef), if $F.C\geq 0$ for all curves $C$ on $X$.
-We consider the following conjecture:
+We consider the following conjecture:\\[-8mm]

 \begin{conjecture} Let $(X, D)$ be a log smooth projective Mori hyperbolic $($resp.~Brody hyperbolic$)$ pair.
-Then the log canonical divisor $K_X + D$ is nef $($resp.~ample$)$. \end{conjecture}
+Then the log canonical divisor $K_X + D$ is nef $($resp.~ample$)$.\\[-8mm] \end{conjecture}

-Our main theorems below give an affirmative answer to Conjecture \ref{ConjA} but with further assumptions for the ampleness of $K_X + D$, such as the ampleness of at least $n-2$ irreducible Cartier components of $D$ for $n=\dim\,(X, D) := \dim X$.
-To precise them, we will need to refer to the following two standard conjectures on the structure of algebraic varieties.
+This conjecture for the case of ample $K_X+D$ with $D=0$ is one of the oldest conjectures in higher dimensional hyperbolic geometry and is currently known only up to dimension two.
+See \cite{Lang}.
+Our main results give affirmative answers to Conjecture \ref{ConjA} but with further assumptions for the ampleness of $K_X + D$, such as the ampleness of at least $n-3$ irreducible Cartier components of a nonzero $D$ for $n=\dim\,(X, D) := \dim X$.

-\begin{conjecture} Let $(X, D)$ be an $l$-dimensional log smooth projective pair whose log canonical divisor $K_X + D$ is nef.
-Then some positive multiple of $K_X+D$ is base point free, i.e. $K_X+D$ is semi-ample. \end{conjecture}

-\begin{conjecture} Let $X$ be an $m$-dimensional simply connected nonsingular projective variety with trivial canonical line bundle, i.e. a Calabi-Yau manifold.
-Then $X$ contains a rational curve. \end{conjecture}